Servant of Rock!

 Chapter Two, part one

 This song oozes dread, pain, and regret.
-I it pairs appropriately with the Old Father’s mentality as we meet him in the beginning of chapter two.
+I think it pairs appropriately with the Old Father’s mentality as we meet him in the beginning of chapter two.
 He’s lived an interesting and violent life, and in his final days, he’s dwelling on that.

 “Haunted” by Disturbed